near/core-contracts/lockup/README.md

 /// OWNER'S METHOD
 /// Changes owner's staking access key to the new given public key. pub fn change_staking_access_key(&mut self, new_public_key: Base58PublicKey) -> Promise;

+/// OWNER'S METHOD
+/// Adds full access key with the given public key to the account once the contract is fully
+/// vested, lockup duration has expired and transfers are enabled.
+/// This will allow owner to use this account as a regular account and remove the contract. pub fn add_full_access_key(&mut self, new_public_key: Base58PublicKey) -> Promise;
 ```

 #### Staking Access Key methods